 ECON 432Applied Environmental Economics3

-Or an ECON elective approved by the department to replace one of the courses listed above.3
+An elective approved by the Department may replace one of the courses listed above.3

 A minimum grade of C is necessary to receive major credit.